pmillart/virtual-partner-bootcamp/Azure Application Developer/Security WDS/WDS trainer guide - Secure cloud solutions.md

 Such integration works with Azure Container Registry and/or 3rd party managers, like Docker, Helm, or Rancher, but ultimately the entire process is still deploying through the dedicated build and deployment tooling.
 The deploy path is still a declarative pipeline where deployment execution can be managed by role, as in the diagram below.

-**Use pipeline tools to test and detect code and 3rd party component vulnerabilities** Code quality and vulnerability contributors such as OWASP, WhiteSource, BlackDuck, and others can be injected into a declarative pipe for build, verification, and eventual deployment.
+**Use pipeline tools to test and detect code and 3rd party component vulnerabilities**

+Code quality and vulnerability contributors such as OWASP, WhiteSource, BlackDuck, and others can be injected into a declarative pipe for build, verification, and eventual deployment.
 Use of testing, test-coverage, vulnerability (both CWE,CVE), and license compliance tools are a key component in ensuring the overall quality of code released as well as reducing risk in terms of security to the organization.

-**Use secure protocol configuration in deployment - even in dev and test!**
+**Use secure protocol configuration in deployment - even in DEV and TEST environments!**

 All web-based applications use secure protocol configurations regardless of whether they are forward-facing or not, and this means use of latest SSL and TLS is required.
 Any SSL certificates should be managed at the Azure App Service level from within Azure Portal.

 **What methods can be used to abstract application secrets away from application configuration during development and deployment?**